Raymond Blanc was born in 1949 near Besançon, in the Franche-Comté region of eastern France, between Burgundy and the Jura mountains.

 He wanted to create those moments.
 He wanted to help people by bringing beauty and theatre and celebration into people’s lives.
 He wanted to be a chef!

 In the 1970s, barely speaking a word of English, Raymond emigrated to Britain and became a waiter at an Oxfordshire pub called The Rose Revived.
+One day, when the chef was ill, Raymond volunteered to take over the kitchen.
+And the rest, as they say, is history.

 The restaurant had a tiny kitchen with a corrugated iron roof.
 It had a 1956 oven with no bottom to it and a 1962 Kenwood mixer.